pepearayao/9gag/README.md

 ### 17:05 - 17:45
 1. Algorithm to scroll is proving much more difficult than anticipated.
 Stll stuck on it.
+2. Managed to finish the algorithm to scroll and retrieve.
+Is getting at least the number of items requested on config.
+3.

 ### 16:38 - 17:05
 1. Decided to focus on retrieving only 1 post and the increase complecity by adding a scrolling algorithm.